Rigged Configurations and Kashiwara Operators: Introduction

-Recently, a complete set of the action and angle variables of the type $A^{(1)}_n$ box-ball systems is found to be identical to the set of the rigged configurations \cite{KOSTY}.
-The rigged configurations are combinatorial objects discovered by an insightful analysis of the Bethe ansatz for quantum integrable models \cite{KKR,KR}.
-Originally the rigged configurations are used to prove a combinatorial identity for the Kostka--Foulkas polynomials called the Fermionic formula as well as to give a description of the branching coefficients of finite dimensional representations of the quantum affine algebras with respect to the corresponding finite dimensional subalgebras.
-In such context the rigged configurations are labels of representations and thus naturally correspond to the classically highest weight tensor products of the KR crystals.
-On the other hand, since the box-ball system is defined for not necessarily highest weight tensor products, we need to consider generalized rigged configurations corresponding to any tensor products.
+Recently, a~complete set of the action and angle variables of the type $A^{(1)}_n$ box-ball systems is found to be identical to the set of the rigged conf\/igurations~\cite{KOSTY}.
+The rigged conf\/igurations are combinatorial objects discovered by an insightful analysis of the Bethe ansatz for quantum integrable models~\cite{KKR,KR}.
+Originally the rigged conf\/igurations are used to prove a~combinatorial identity for the Kostka--Foulkes polynomials called the Fermionic formula as well as to give a~description of the branching coef\/f\/icients of f\/inite dimensional representations of the quantum af\/f\/ine algebras with respect to the corresponding f\/inite dimensional subalgebras.
+In such context the rigged conf\/igurations are labels of representations and thus naturally correspond to the classically highest weight tensor products of the KR crystals.
+On the other hand, since the box-ball system is def\/ined for not necessarily highest weight tensor products, we need to consider generalized rigged conf\/igurations corresponding to any tensor products.

-Therefore it is natural to introduce the Kashiwara operators on the set of the rigged configurations.
-Let $I$ be the set of the Dynkin nodes of a quantum affine algebra $\mathfrak{g}$ following Kac' convention \cite{Kac} and set $I_0=I\setminus\{0\}$.
-In \cite{Sch:2006} Schilling gave a definition of the classical Kashiwara operators $\tilde{e}_i$ and $\tilde{f}_i$ ($i\in I_0$) for simply laced algebras and proved that the crystal structure on the rigged configurations is actually isomorphic to the one on the tensor products of the KR crystals by using Stembridge's local characterization of crystals.
-In Section \ref{sec:crystal_axiom_RC} of the present paper, we provide a direct proof of the fact that the classical Kashiwara operators on the set of the rigged configurations of types $A^{(1)}_n$ and $D^{(1)}_n$ indeed satisfy the axiom of the crystals.
+Therefore it is natural to introduce the Kashiwara operators on the set of the rigged con\-f\/i\-gu\-ra\-tions.
+Let $I$ be the set of the Dynkin nodes of a~quantum af\/f\/ine algebra $\mathfrak{g}$ following Kac's convention~\cite{Kac} and set $I_0=I \setminus\{0\} $.
+In~\cite{Sch:2006} Schilling gave a~def\/inition of the classical Kashiwara operators $\widetilde{e}_i$ and $\widetilde{f}_i$ ($i\in I_0$) for simply laced algebras and proved that the crystal structure on the rigged conf\/igurations is actually isomorphic to the one on the tensor products of the KR crystals by using Stembridge's local characterization of crystals.
+In Section~\ref{sec:crystal_axiom_RC} of the present paper, we provide a~direct proof of the fact that the classical Kashiwara operators on the set of the rigged conf\/igurations of types $A^{(1)}_n$ and $D^{(1)}_n$ indeed satisfy the axiom of the crystals.

-The crux of the rigged configuration theory is the so called rigged configuration bijection which gives an one to one correspondence between the elements of tensor products of the KR crystals and the rigged configurations:
+The crux of the rigged conf\/iguration theory is the so called rigged conf\/iguration bijection which gives an one to one correspondence between the elements of tensor products of the KR crystals and the rigged conf\/igurations: